ahmadnagib/ql-server-configuration/README.md

 ### Giving grader permission to sudo

-- The existing configuration for "ubuntu" initial user should be copied to another file named "grader" `ubuntu@ip-172-26-15-133:~$ sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader`
+- The existing configuration for `ubuntu` initial user should be copied to another file named `grader` `ubuntu@ip-172-26-15-133:~$ sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader`

 - Then the file should be edited `ubuntu@ip-172-26-15-133:~$ sudo nano /etc/sudoers.d/grade`

-- Change "ubuntu" user in the file to be "grader" user
+- Change `ubuntu` user in the file to be `grader` user

     #### from
     ```